 It is very obvious that the answer to the question is the debtor who owed more than the other would love the creditor more.

 There are those whose lives are in total rebellion to God.
 They are engulfed in sin immoralities, drunkenness and addictions.
 They have stooped so low in their degradation and shame.
-Without them even realising it they have opened themselves to demon possession, driven and tormented by this invisible force.
+Without them even realizing it they have opened themselves to demon possession, driven and tormented by this invisible force.

 On the other hand there are others who avoided stooping to such a low level of degradation and sin.
 They went to the best schools, got a good education and held down a good job while raising a family.